HDB Financial Services Ltd (NSE: HDBFS) Q3 2026 Earnings Call dated Jan. 14, 2026

 Jaykumar Shah

-Thanks.
+Thanks, Raghav.
 So I’ll give you a broader statement.
-We don’t put out specific, you know, product wise numbers.
+We don’t put out specific product-wise numbers.
 But on the broader side, as I mentioned at the beginning, there are two sides to it for us.
-One is the 9th East 120 book which has remained in that similar zone and you know, needs to be brought down.
+One is the 90/120-plus book, which has remained in that similar zone and needs to be brought down.
+Second is the 90 minus, if I can put it, or the 1 to 90, where the efforts that were taken during the quarter we were able to recover well.

-Second is the 90 minus, if I can put it, or the, you know, 1 to 90 where the efforts that were taken during the quarter we were able to recover well.
 And second, we’ve improved the zero DPD by making sure delinquencies also reduce in the first instance.
-So the X bucket has helped overall.
-If I were to look at collection efficiencies or slippages, slippages have reduced a little bit from Q2 to Q3.
-They stay at slightly elevated levels, which is where we want to really.
-Curb it down.
+So the X bucket has helped.
+Overall, if I were to look at collection efficiencies or slippages, slippages have reduced a little bit from Q2 to Q3.
+They stay at slightly elevated levels, which is where we want to really curb it down.
 So recoveries have improved.
-We believe as we go through the coming quarter and the next two quarters, we should be in a position to bring the book even more healthier from where it stands today.
-More towards Q1 or Q4 gone in terms of that line.
+We believe as we go through the coming quarter and the next two quarters, we should be in a position to bring the book even more healthier from where it stands today, more towards Q1 or Q4 gone in terms of that line.
 That’s at least the aim that we’re working towards.

 Operator